KallistiOS/KallistiOS/utils/dc-chain/README.md

 ## Usage ##

-Before you start, please browse the `./doc` directory to check if they are special instructions building the whole toolchain for your environment.
+Before you start, please browse the `./doc` directory to check if they are full instructions for building the whole toolchain for your environment.

+Below you will find some generic instructions:

-After that, change the variables in the `User Configuration` section of the `Makefile` to match your environment.
+1. Change the variables in the `User Configuration` section of the `Makefile` to match your environment.
 They can be overridden at the command line as well.
 Please note, a lot of conditional instructions have been added, so it should work most of the time just out-of-the-box for your environment.

-Then execute the following:
+2. Then execute the following for preparing the sources:

 	./download.sh
 	./unpack.sh

-These instructions will prepare sources package.

-Finally, enter:
+3. Finally, input (for **BSD**, please use `gmake` instead):

 	make

 Depending of your environment, this can take a bunch of hours.
 So please be patient!